bloominstituteoftechnology/Sprint-Challenge--UI-Responsive/Answers.md

       A fluid layout is based solely on the viewport.

       An adaptive layout changes its layout at set breakpoints.
-The laour remains rigid if the screen size changes between the set brekpoints.
+The layout remains rigid if the screen size changes between the set breakpoints.

       A responsive layout adjusts to fit any screen size from mobile up to large desktop screens.